fallen888/my-tesla/README.md

 # my-tesla
 Personal project to interact with my Tesla

-I have a terrible memory and have forgotten to plug in my car to charge over night several times.
+I have terrible memory and have forgotten to plug in my car to charge over night several times.
 Usually it's not a big deal at all (first-world problems), but it's still a minor annoyance.
-So I decided to create a small Windows service (runs on my media server at home) to remind me to plug in to charge.
+So I decided to create a small Windows service to remind me to plug in to charge.

-Caution: This is a very basic application with some dirty, ugly code.
-Future enhancements should definitely include some code clean-up, error logging, etc.

 Basically the service takes the following steps:
  * Check if it's time to charge (configured to >= 9 PM for me)